averyrop/AIM-Datathon/README.md

 * [Conclusion](#Conclusion)
 * [Solution Video](#Solution-Video)

+Each of the headers that correspond to a header in the google collab link to the header in the colab, for reference.

 #### Problem
 -  Provided with the dataset from the Roswell Park DataBank and BioRepository Shared Resource, we teams were tasked with predicting patient survival outcomes.